I walk for several more hours.

 I’d best be discreet.

-I’ve just reached a dense group of trees when the pain starts burning once again within my chest, unmistakably more pronounced than before.
+I’ve just reached a dense thicket when the pain starts burning once again within my chest, unmistakably more pronounced than before.
 I clamp my hand over my mouth and lean against a tree trunk to wait for it to pass.
 I hold back the coughs wracking my body, and my efforts are successful in silencing them.
-Blood trickles from the gap between my fingers and from the corners of my mouth, but, up until my chest unknots itself, not a single sound escapes from me.
+Blood trickles from the corners of my mouth and the gaps between my fingers, but, up until my chest unknots itself, not a single sound escapes from me.

 But I don’t allow myself to relax just yet.
 I swallow back all the blood left in my mouth, and as soon as I’m able, I forge onward.